UtkarshUmre/GCP-DevOps-Project/readme.md

 ## Docker Flask Application

 - This application is written in python
-- It shall be deployed in GKE
+- It shall be deployed in Google Kubernetes Engine